-Roderick Paed works as an independent instructor in the SOL team at Hartwall Arena.
+Roderick Paed works as a supervisor in the SOL team at Hartwall Arena.
 His name has come up in positive comments so often that it is worthwhile to find out more about the man and his leadership style.

 On the day of the interview, rain and wind batter the front yard of Hartwall Arena but the bleak weather does not affect the warm atmosphere inside.
 Roderick sits in his usual spot in his room located at the back of an equipment storage room.
 He starts off by telling his own story, an inspiring example of how a positive attitude and perseverance can get you far.